svidgen/markboard-support/README.md

 First of all, *thanks for trying [**markboard**](https://www.markboard.dev)!*

 I hope you're finding it helpful.
-But, if you need help, have ideas, or want to tell us anything about **markboard**:
+But, if you need help, have ideas, or want to tell me anything about **markboard**:

 ### [Submit an issue.](issues)